Tonteldoos: History of Houtenbek

 In 1847, Houtenbek Farm was awarded to Willem Steenkamp.
 The local field cornet, C.M. du Plooy, visited on March 15, 1851, to survey the property.
 At the time, the standard method was to mark a central point, usually the homestead itself, and time horse rides to various points at the edge of the property.
 Willem called it “Houtenbek” (“wood at the mouth”) because there were several streams on the property, some of them tree-lined.
 During the First Mapoch War (1860-1865), all the family abandoned the farm.

-Michael O’Grady was born in County Clare, Ireland in 1839, but immigrated to South Africa in the 1860s.
+Michael O’Grady was born in County Clare, Ireland in 1839, but emigrated to South Africa in the 1860s.
 He purchased Houtenbek in 1879 for £500.
 He bought it without seeing it, and was unaware that he was buying Mapoch land, which King Nyabêla reported to the magistrate in Lydenburg.
 Henrique Shepstone, the British Secretary of Native Affairs, visited with Nyabêla in July 1880 to resolve the situation, and with the failure of these negotiations, a Mapoch Commission was appointed.
 The First Boer War and the Mapoch War rendered the points moot, and O’Grady settled for the farm in July 1883, albeit elbow to elbow with poor whites both beyond and within Houtenbek’s western fringe.
 A few lawsuits secured his borders by 1891.

 In 1887, O’Grady began a diary, still in the family’s possession, which primarily concentrated on his farming.
 A clay house was finished in 1894, and the first year recorded him moving 158 cattle, 1,400 sheep, three horses, and 513 goats from the sweetveld to the laeveld in the winter, as was the custom at the time.
 He also appointed a Mr. Berkshire to teach his children to read and write, and he hired several black servants.
 Some earned ten shillings or £1 a month, while others worked a year for a calf.

 At the outbreak of the Second Boer War, O’Grady was too old to fight, but his son Thomas Frederick enlisted in the Boer Commandos.
 On April 20, 1901, the last entry in his diary read: “English troops at Korff’s farm Windhoek.”
 Soon after, they reached Houtenbek, burning down the entire farmhouse and imprisoning the entire family in the concentration camp near Balmoral.
 One of Michael’s granddaughters was buried there.
 On September 11, 1901, Roland Schikkerling wrote: “O’Grady’s farm is now a blackened desert.
 All that could be burned is lost, even the walls of the house.
 This place, once so busy and hospitable, is now a desolate wilderness.
 The fat cattle, the beautiful sheep, the proud horses that once teemed in herds are all gone.
 The gifted and cordial people were carried away—the fruit of their life’s work ruined.
 The rows of pear and apple trees’ white blossoms and the pink ones of the peach trees make a mockery of the scene.”